 After all the brackets were in their final position, I began attaching the stringers.
 Since this part is a two person job, I enlisted the help of my husband.
 The stringers are held to the bracket using 1/4” x 1-1/2” zinc coated lag bolts.
 These have a 1/2” hex head and drive into the stringer very easily with the help of an impact drill.

 Note: My fencing job required about 700 lag bolts.
 I was able to save 75$ on the cost of bolts by buying from a local supplier instead of the big box store.
 If you are in the Dallas/Fort Worth area, I used Fort Worth Bolt and Tool.

 Hanging the stringers was pretty straightforward.
 The posts are about 93” apart so each one of the 8′ 2×4 stringers got cut down a little bit.
 We would then position the bracket on the middle of the stringer, drive in one lag bolt on one side, make sure it was level, then begin driving in the remaining bolts.

 Note: My impact driver has loads of torque and would strip the hole out quickly if I was not careful.
 If you’re repeating this project be careful to not turn your threaded hole into mush by over tightening.

 Ok and that’s where I have to stop for this week.
 This is a huge job so I’m having to break up the tutorial over a few posts.
-Stay tuned for next week’s post where I’ll explain how I installed the top cap, board on board cedar fence pickets, the trim, and the boxes around the posts. : )
+If you’re still motivated to learn more check out part 2 of this build where the fence begins to take shape!

 If you want to see an overview of the building process then check out the video I put together: